VasilevMaxim/TranslatorGo/README.md

 ## Need to do.

 :black_square_button: editing code in classes
+:black_square_button: table of correspondence
+:black_square_button: function call

 Based on an article from Habr: https://habr.com/en/post/133780/
 Thanks so much for helping Peter, I582: https://github.com/i582